go-simpler/musttag/README.md

         # The position of the argument to check.
         arg-pos: 2

+        # If the function is a value-receiver method or an interface method, use this format:
+      - name: (github.com/labstack/echo/v4.Context).JSON
+        tag: json
+        arg-pos: 1

-        # If the function is a pointer receiver method, use this format:
+        # If the function is a pointer-receiver method, use this format:
       - name: (*github.com/go-playground/validator/v10.Validate).Struct
         tag: validate
         arg-pos: 0